- General considerations for antibiotic therapy

 - Methemoglobinemia or hemolysis in patients with severe G6PD deficiency.

-- Neutropenia, thrombocytopenia, leukopenia.
+- Neutropenia, thrombocytopenia, leukopenia with high doses.

 Medscape monograph: Trimethoprim-Sulfamethoxazole